 1950's & 1960's¶

 "The extremely forceful application of mathematics to bring order to the chaos of tape machines [...]
 The SQL abstraction assumes a multidimensional cube with one tape machine per axis [...]
-You then have an abstract algebra, which allows you to specify a space within your n-dimensional cube and pull data out from it into something that looks like a spreadsheet.
+An abstract algebra then allows you to specify a space within your n-dimensional cube and pull data out from it into something that looks like a spreadsheet.
 That conceptual jump was so revolutionary that it took people 5 years to accept that it actually worked."

 1970 - 1990¶

 "The Golden Age of SQL.
 We took every single thing we could fit into a DB in business, or the wider world, and we shoved it in."

 Most importantly, the fragility of those early machines set the mindset and psychology around the database and so organizations became siloed in their own versions of reality which cannot easily speak to one another.

 1984 saw the microcomputer revolution.
 These were robust, reasonably cheap appliances that could be easily maintained and repaired.
 One per desk was suddenly possible.
 In just 15 years, we went from complicated machinery, tapes, and room-size computers with teams of technicians to something on your desk.